caleb531/awesome-cpt/docs/taxonomies.md

 As you can see, the `post_types` array should contain the `id` of each post type you want to associate with the taxonomy.

+Note that internally, the custom taxonomy is initialized when WordPress is initialized (via the `init` action, with a priority of 10).

 ## Filterable taxonomies

 Awesome CPT allows you to easily make any taxonomy filterable via the `filterable` property.
 Setting its value to `true` will add a dropdown menu to your post type admin screen, from which you can filter your posts by taxonomy.